ambientkit/ambient/cmd/myapp/README.md

 ### App Settings

-In the main.go file, you can modify your log level:
+In the main.go file, you can modify your log level with `SetLogLevel()`:

 ```go
 ambientApp, err := ambient.NewApp(...)